Gamagori, located in Aichi Prefecture in the middle of Japan, is a peaceful port city with a population of around 80,000.

 Daytime entry to hot spring baths can be enjoyed casually by anyone, even if you are not an overnight guest of the ryokan.

-A relaxing tour at a slow pace, where you can cycle around famous spots on a free-to-rent electric bicycle.
+A relaxing tour at a slow pace, where you can cycle around famous spots by paid electric bicycle rental.
 How about taking a leisurely tour of Gamagori, with a camera in your hand?